James-Reilly/civ-script-rescript/README.md

-# ReScript Project Template
+# Civ ReScript

-The only official ReScript starter template.
+Civ 6 Picker With A UI

 ## Installation